lyncht248/Autofocus-Anything/README.md

     <img width=80% src="./assets/teaser-resize.gif">
 </p>

-This repository contains the embedded software and desktop application used to operate the _Autofocus-Anything (AA)_ modular device.
+This repository contains the embedded software and desktop application used to operate the _Autofocus-Anything_ modular device.
 This device can be mounted on the camera port of any standard microscope or slit-lamp, enabling high-precision autofocus at video rate.

 ## Requirements